QuentinRa/blog.quentinra.dev/_kmp/_cybersecurity/investigation/general/index.md

 <div class="row row-cols-md-2"><div>

-Open-source intelligence (**OSINT**) is any information that you gather from public sources.
 The OSINT framework, available on [osintframework.com](https://osintframework.com/), is a well-known collection of websites that you can use.
 Simply expand a node, and you will see websites that can provide you with information about what you are looking for.

 Find other accounts given a username